adhocteam/styleguide/pages/writing.md

 - **Headings** — Use a consistent, logical sequence of headings when structuring your content.
 Begin with an h1 title and do not skip heading levels as you add more granular paragraphs.
 You may go back up from an h3 to an h2, but do not skip from an h2 to an h4.
 Refer to the [WebAIM screen reader survey (finding information)](https://webaim.org/projects/screenreadersurvey7/#finding) for more details.

 - **Link text** — Use descriptive words for link text.
-Avoid read more or click here.
+Avoid *read more* or *click here*.
 Descriptive links help both sighted users and people using screen readers understand where a link is going to take them.
 For example, “Read more about [what the San Jose team learned](https://medium.com/code-for-america/discovery-sprints-do-work-even-in-government-bb2fb0f70206) during the workshop.”

 - **Marginalized populations** — When writing about people that have been systematically excluded from aspects of American life, be as specific as possible.
 Avoid generalizations about underrepresented groups, acknowledge that people are multidimensional, and allow individuals to choose how they would like to be identified.
 See the [Conscious Style Guide](https://consciousstyleguide.com/) for specific recommendations.